 \subsection{Incremental learning performance}

-An important aspect to consider in order to understand how a class incremental learning method compares to the others is the performance over various incremental steps.
-We perform this analysis reporting the scores for all the three considered metrics (ACC-WR, ACC, OWR-H) in Figure \ref{fig:incremental_trend} on the synROD $\to$ ARID domain shift.
-In this case, by looking at Table \ref{tab:sota}, we identify the Self Challenging (SC) approach as the DG method providing the higher mean improvement to \OUR's competitors and therefore we select it for the comparison.
+The performance over subsequent incremental steps is an important aspect to consider when comparing incremental learning methods.
+We perform this analysis by reporting the scores for all the three metrics (ACC-WR, ACC, OWR-H) in Figure \ref{fig:incremental_trend} on the synROD $\to$ ARID domain shift.
+In this case, by looking at Table \ref{tab:sota}, we identify the Self Challenging (SC) approach as the DG method providing the higher mean improvement to \OUR's competitors, therefore we select it for the comparison.
 For all the three metrics we can see that \OUR keeps a large gap of performance over the others for all the incremental steps.
 Despite the natural decrease in accuracy after the first task, mainly in the ACC-WR metric, in the subsequent tasks \OUR is able to maintain a quite stable ACC and OWR-H performance showing a great ability to balance the accuracy on known and unknown samples.
 We remark that \OUR exploits a very simple replay strategy with a fixed-size buffer containing randomly chosen samples of old tasks, thus the results are not the consequence of a sophisticated incremental technique.